iamwxianfeng/sms/README.md

       weiboEmail:
       weiboPassword:

-  config weibo feed id which you want valid, the feed id you can get by chrome develop tool
+  config weibo feedId(which you want validate, the feed id you can get by chrome develop tool)

+    vi App.root/config/config.js
     feedId:

 #### Start Node